janko-m/waldorfcamp-web/app/views/workshops.md

 # Workshops

-We have prepared workshops for children and parents: painting, African dances, yoga, Croatian language course, music workshops, treasure hunt, social games and games in the sea and outdoor.
+We have prepared workshops for children and parents: arts & crafts, African dances, yoga, Croatian language course, music workshops, treasure hunt, social games and games in the sea and outdoor.
 Some of our activities and gathering will take place in a local play yard near the restaurant and some